robert-smith-07/liveshades/README.md

 At the press of a button last few minutes of video are recorded.

-The button is soldered to Pins 12 and 6 on a Raspberry Pi 3.
+The button is soldered to Pins 12 (GPIO 18) and 6 on a Raspberry Pi 3.

 This pin location can be changed in button.py